GuriZenit/discord-ai/README.md

 ## Usage

-You only need two things, both discord-bot and openai-api's tokens, you can see a example of the `.env` file here:
+You only need two things, The discord-bot token and the openai-api token you can see a example of the `.env` file here:

 ```